Free 7-Day Digital Detox

 Reduce distractions and create some much needed space in your digital life with this free 7-day email course from Break the Twitch.

 We’re using smartphones and other mobile devices more than ever before, and there is no shortage of evidence.
-Just take a look at any place where people have to wait: stop lights, bus stops, checkout lines, restaurants, and parks.
-There’s no sign that this trend is reversing, either—despite the fact that high levels of screen time have been shown to have substantial negative effects.
+Just take a look at any place where people have to wait: stop lights, bus stops, checkout lines, and restaurants.
+There’s no sign that this trend is reversing—despite the fact that high levels of screen time have been shown to have substantial negative effects.

 - The mere presence of your smartphone is reducing your cognitive capacity.